Bat Removal Dunedin

 • Repair of wildlife damage, both inside and outside of the home.

-The first step we take is to spend a great deal of time identifying bat entry points.
+First, we spend a lot of time looking for entry points to bats.
 Ensuring that there aren’t any other points of entry is essential to prevent future infestations.
 The next step involves the installation of one-way doors to allow the bats out, but not back in again – this is a safe and humane method of removing the bats from your house without harming them.

 We then double-check that all bats are out of your home to prevent accidental contact with any bat that may have been missed.
-After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.
+We seal all entrance points with steel wool and mesh screens to stop bats from entering again.

-Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
-We go through great lengths to ensure that your home is free of any odors and guano.
+Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
+We will go to great lengths in order to make sure your home is free from odors or guano.
 Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.

 After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
 To make your house look new again, we’ll repair any damage they might have caused.